justinwalsh/daux.io/README.md

 If you have a global mime map entry for `.less` files set for the server, you will receive an internal server (500) error for having duplicate mime map entries.

+## Compatibility

+Daux.io is compatible with php 5.5 and up.

+The reason is because some dependencies we have (mainly Symfony and Guzzle) do not support php 5.4 anymore

 ## Support

 If you need help using Daux.io, or have found a bug, please create an issue on the <a href="https://github.com/justinwalsh/daux.io/issues" target="_blank">GitHub repo</a>.